Basil Morris: Later life

-Morris retired from the army on 19 October 1946 and the following year was appointed Commander of the Order of the British Empire.
+Morris retired from the army on 19 October 1946 and the following year, in recognition of his services in the Southwest Pacific during the war, was appointed Commander of the Order of the British Empire.
 He lived at Upper Beaconsfield, Victoria.
 He stood for the Victorian seat of Gippsland West in the 1947 and 1950 state elections for the Liberal Party, but was unsuccessful both times.
 He died on 5 April 1975 at Upper Beaconsfield and was cremated.
 He was survived by his wife, Audrey Lewis Cogan whom he married in 1921, and the couple's five daughters.